jberkel/sms-backup-plus/README.md

 A way around this is to do a full backup 100 SMS at a time (see `Advanced settings`).

-### <a name="faq-partial-restore">How do I restore the last N weeks / N messages</a>
+### <a name="faq-partial-restore">How do I restore the last N weeks / N messages?</a>

 If you have a lot of messages backed up (let's say over 5000) restoring can be very slow, especially if you're only interested in the most recent messages.

-A workaround is to use the gmail web interface (or an IMAP email client) to move the bulk of the messages to another label in gmail (e.g. SMSARCHIVED), and only keep a few hundres messages in the SMS label.
+A workaround is to use the gmail web interface (or an IMAP email client) to move the bulk of the messages to another label in gmail (e.g. SMSARCHIVED), and only keep a few hundred or so messages in the SMS label.

-Next time you restore it will only restore these messages and it will be a lot faster.
+Next time you restore it will only restore those messages and it will be a lot faster.

 ## <a name="contributing">Contributing</a>